Keir Starmer: I will never walk away from the country that I love

 A defiant Sir Keir Starmer has insisted he will “never walk away” after coming under pressure to quit as Prime Minister.

-In his first public comments since Labour’s Scottish leader Anas Sarwar called for him to quit, Sir Keir hit out at infighting within the party.
+In his first public comments since Labour’s Scottish leader Anas Sarwar called for him to quit, Sir Keir hit out at infighting within the party and insisted he would lead it into the next general election.

 Speaking at an event in Hertfordshire, the Prime Minister said the political “turmoil” would not stop him focusing on tackling cost-of-living pressures and improving opportunities for people from disadvantaged backgrounds.